Noble gas compound: Krypton compounds

 KrF2 reacts with strong Lewis acids to form salts of the [KrF]+ and [Kr2F3]+ cations.
 The preparation of KrF4 reported by Grosse in 1963, using the Claasen method, was subsequently shown to be a mistaken identification.

 Krypton compounds with other than Kr–F bonds (compounds with atoms other than fluorine) have also been described.
 KrF2 reacts with B(OTeF5)3 to produce the unstable compound, Kr(OTeF5)2, with a krypton-oxygen bond.
 A krypton-nitrogen bond is found in the cation [H\sC≡N\sKr\sF]+, produced by the reaction of KrF2 with [H\sC≡N\sH]+[AsF6]− below −50 °C.

 Argon compounds

-The discovery of HArF was announced in 2000.
-The compound can exist in low temperature argon matrices for experimental studies, and it has also been studied computationally.
-Argon hydride ion [ArH]+ was obtained in the 1970s.
+Reported in 1970, neutral argon monohydride (ArH) was the first discovered hydride of a noble gas.
+It is unstable in its ground state, but can form stable Rydberg molecules.
+The argon hydride ion [ArH]+ (argonium) was obtained in the 1970s.

 This molecular ion has also been identified in the Crab Nebula, based on the frequency of its light emissions.